mherr95/Final-Project-Front/README.md

 # Technologies Used

-* Framework/Libraries - Postgres, Express.js, Node.js, and React.js
+* Framework/Libraries - React.js and Bootstrap.

 # Features
 This full-stack web app was more an informative one and did not require a lot of functionality.